+What are WebSockets used for?
 The WebSocket Protocol establishes full-duplex, bidirectional communication between a client and server.
 This two-way flow is unique to WebSocket connections, and it means they can transfer data very quickly and efficiently.
 While there are many great uses for WebSockets, there are also environments where it will work better to use a different approach, like long polling.

 Drawbacks of WebSockets